Pol Pot: Developing the movement: 1955–1959

 Cambodia's communists wanted to operate clandestinely but also established a socialist party, Pracheachon, to serve as a front organization through which they could compete in the 1955 election.
 Although Pracheachon had strong support in some areas, most observers expected the Democratic Party to win.
-Sihanouk feared a Democratic Party government and in March 1955 abdicated the throne in favor of his father, Norodom Suramarit.
+Sihanouk feared a Democratic Party government and in March 1955 abdicated the throne in favour of his father, Norodom Suramarit.
 This allowed him to legally establish a political party, the Sangkum Reastr Niyum, with which to contest the election.
 The September election witnessed widespread voter intimidation and electoral fraud, resulting in Sangkum winning all 91 seats.
 Sihanouk's establishment of a de facto one-party state extinguished hopes that the Cambodian left could take power electorally.
 North Vietnam's government nevertheless urged the Khmer Party not to restart the armed struggle; the former was focused on undermining South Vietnam and had little desire to destabilize Sihanouk's regime given that it had—conveniently for them—remained internationally un-aligned rather than following the Thai and South Vietnamese governments in allying with the anti-communist United States.

 Sâr rented a house in the Boeng Keng Kang area of Phnom Penh.
 Although not qualified to teach at a state school, he gained employment teaching history, geography, French literature, and morals at a private school, the Chamraon Vichea ("Progressive Knowledge"); his pupils, who included the later novelist Soth Polin, described him as a good teacher.
 He courted society belle Soeung Son Maly before entering a relationship with fellow communist revolutionary Khieu Ponnary, the sister of Sary's wife Thirith.
 They were married in a Buddhist ceremony on 14 July 1956.
 According to Philip Short, Sâr had chosen this date in order to coincide with the symbolic Bastille Day All correspondence between the Democratic Party and the Pracheachon went through him, as did most communication with underground elements.
 Sihanouk cracked down on the movement, whose membership had diminished by half since the end of the civil war.
 Links with the North Vietnamese communists declined, something Sâr later portrayed as a good thing as "it gave us the chance to be independent and develop ourselves".
 He and other members increasingly regarded Cambodians as too deferential to their Vietnamese counterparts; to deal with this, Sâr, Tou Samouth, and Nuon Chea drafted a programme and statutes for a new party that would be allied with but not subordinate to the Vietnamese.
 They established party cells, emphasising the recruitment of small numbers of dedicated members, and organized political seminars in safe houses.